 Summary: Do you enjoy this life you’re living?
 Here’s good news — the afterlife in God’s presence in heaven is “better by far!”
 Or is your life on this earth not so great?
 More good news — there’s an everlasting glory of heaven available to you beyond this life that is immeasurably better than what you’re now experiencing.
-Come see just what is eternal glory and how to get it.
+Come see the meaning of eternal glory in the Bible and how to get it.

 To every living person who will choose to love and serve God, He offers two amazing promises: (1) God will guide and counsel you throughout this life.
 He will be directly involved with you and will intervene in your life for your good.
 And (2) after this life He will receive you home to eternal glory, into the indescribable glory of heaven!

 God’s word does not say afterward you’ll merely go to the grave; it says that afterward you’ll be received into eternal glory!
 For the believer, the one born again through “repentance toward God and faith toward our Lord Jesus Christ” (Act 20:21, KJV), there should be zero fear of death and the grave.
 Multiple places in Scripture tell us that, for a believer, at death the mortal body does indeed return to the earth.
 But the spirit (the real, immortal, inner “you”) “returns to God who gave it” (Ecclesiastes 12:7 and others).

 Christians, at death you won’t just go to a grave to wait there for Christ’s Second Coming.
 No!
 Your body will be laid to rest.
 But you — your soul, your spirit — will go directly to heaven to join those who have gone on before you, “whose names are written in heaven … the spirits of the righteous made perfect” (Hebrews 12:23).